SrivenkatAnr/EE6506-Computational-EM/HW3/README.md

 # Homework 3
-Implementing Integral Equation Method (IEM) and use that to find Radar Cross Section of an aircraft
+Implementing Integral Equation Method (IEM) and using that to find Radar Cross Section of an aircraft